-With precipitous granite cliffs, beautiful valleys, and towering pines, Yosemite and its four sister parks all hold similar fascinations for visitors.
-Those parks are Huangshan and Jiuzhaigou national parks in China, Torres del Paine National Park in Chile, and Berchtesgaden National Park in Germany.
-Although Yosemite was established earlier (in 1890) and is larger (747,956 acres) than its sister parks, it faces the same global challenges today as China and Chile do.
+Although Yosemite was established earlier (in 1890) and is larger (747,956 acres) than some of its sister parks, it faces the same global challenges today as its sister parks do.
 Threats include carrying capacity and the effects of urban growth.
 Park boundaries protect parks from human impacts, but some negative factors, like air and water pollution, do not stop at the park border.
 Yosemite has a formal relationship with each of its parks to share resource management techniques, to preserve and increase natural biodiversity, to restore healthier habitats, and to encourage environmental education.
-Yosemite and all three of its related sister parks have received recognition from UNESCO (the United Nations Education, Scientific and Cultural Organization) as World Heritage Sites or Biosphere Reserves.
+Yosemite and some of its related sister parks have received recognition from UNESCO (the United Nations Education, Scientific and Cultural Organization) as World Heritage Sites or Biosphere Reserves.
 In 1984, Yosemite was designated a World Heritage Site.

 Huangshan National Park (China)